WeAreMomentum/library/README.md

 ## Assets
 Webflow is very restrictive in regards to assets.
 Files that cannot be uploaded to Webflow can be hosted here.

-Create a folder for the project (website) and add your files.
+Create a folder for each project (website) and add files there.

 ## Scripts
 A collection of various scripts to implement functionality to our Webflow projects.